 Hospitals remain a critical link in providing medically necessary health care to Alabama Medicaid recipients.
 A managed care initiative called the Partnership Hospital Program (PHP) changed the way hospital days are reimbursed in Alabama.
 The PHP is a two-year waiver that was implemented October 1, 1996.
 Through this program, the state is divided into eight districts.
 Medicaid pays each PHP a per member, per month fee for inpatient hospital care to most Medicaid patients living in the district.
 While Medicaid patients are automatically enrolled in the district where they live, the patient may be admitted to any hospital that accepts Medicaid as payment.
 The PHP covers 112 Alabama hospitals in 66 counties.
-Not included in the PHP are Mobile county hospitals, 28 hospitals in neighboring states, four Under Age 21 Psychiatric hospitals, and one Over Age 65 Psychiatric hospital.
+Not included in the PHP are Mobile county residents, 28 hospitals in neighboring states, four Under Age 21 Psychiatric hospitals, and one Over Age 65 Psychiatric hospital.
+Plans are to include Mobile County residents with the renewal of the PHP waiver.